ani-per/storyboarder/README.md

 > The hybrid packets are generated to interface with [Oligodendrocytes](https://github.com/hftf/oligodendrocytes).
 They have not been tested with [MODAQ](https://github.com/alopezlago/MODAQ), although the anticipation is that they will function properly.

 > [!WARNING]
 > Storyboarder performs a first run of formatting on each answerline.
-However, you should now go through each answerline and format it as per style guides, as there will likely be errors.
-Hence, it is recommended to make sure that the answerlines for the written portion of a hybrid set
+However, once Storyboarder has been run, you should go through each visual answerline and format it as per [style guides](https://minkowski.space/quizbowl/manuals/style/), as there will likely be errors.
+Hence, it is recommended (but not required) to make sure that the answerlines for the written portion of a hybrid set are verified and proofreaded before running Storyboarder.

 ## History